magicfunk45/broocmdhelp/README.md

 ```
 !lurk
 ```
-* will notify the chat that you are going into lurk mode
+* will notify chatroom that you are going to lurk

 Return to [Broodlebot commands](#broobot)